 PhD in medicine is a doctoral degree in the medical field offered to doctors/ professionals/ students who have completed their master's degree (MBBS/MS/MDS, etc), interested in pursuing research to gain in-depth knowledge of the subject and find solutions to specific problems.

 PhD in Medicine is a 3-5 year programme that involves Coursework completion in the initial stage of the PhD, followed by synopsis preparation and presentation.
 A PhD is completed after the successful submission of the thesis written by the student.
+A PhD gives an individual a higher earning potential and international opportunities.
+After completing a PhD and submitting the thesis, a PhD scholar becomes ready to start his/her career in multiple fields like academics, medical officer, medical writer, etc.

 PhD Medicine Eligibility Criteria

-The PhD in Medicine Eligibility criteria are mentioned below, Aspiring candidates must fulfill the following criteria:
+The PhD in Medicine Eligibility criteria are mentioned below.
+Aspiring candidates must fulfill the following criteria:

 - Education qualification: The candidate must have completed a master's level degree (MD/MS, etc.) from a recognised university.